-Because Williamson County has relationships with public housing authorities and agencies such as Habitat for Humanity and Hope Alliance, there are opportunities for continued dialogue and support for advancement of institutional structure.
+Because Williamson County has relationships with public housing authorities and agencies such as advancement of institutional structure.
 Additionally, as a sub-recipient of CDBG funds, the receiving entities must maintain a high level of reporting which requires a strong institutional structure.
 Williamson County will provide technical assistance as needed to ensure that sub-recipients are in compliance with CDBG regulations.